nateemma/strategies/TSPredict/README.md

 These add coefficients to the indicators that are based on various signal estimation algorithms, such as FFT, DWT etc. The estimation coefficients are added to the indicators and the prediction/regression algorithm is trained using those coefficients

 - TS_Wavelet_*.py<br>
-Instead of predicting gain using various signal estimation techniques or regression/prediction algorithms, these decompose the gain data into subcomponents using various transforms (DWT, SWt etc.), predict the future values of each subcomponent and then rebuilds the signal to create a a prediction of future gain.
+Instead of predicting gain using various signal estimation techniques or regression/prediction algorithms, these decompose the gain data into subcomponents using various transforms (DWT, SWT etc.), predict the future values of each subcomponent and then rebuilds the signal to create a a prediction of future gain.
 These are _very_ compute intensive, so I had to use a fast regression algorithm (PassiveAggressiveRegressor from sklearn).
 XGBoost is better, but does not run in real time when performing a dry run.<br>
 Note: these strategies do not save/reload models, so you do not need to train them before use

 Note: yes, I know there many other algorithms that could be used.
 If you don't see them here, it generally means they didn't perform well, so I didn't include them.